viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 We see that the noise makes most of the samples oscillate in an interval of 8 bits (8 values) of the 12-bit measurements.
 One bit represents a 0.81 mV change in the measured voltage.

 I mentioned earlier that the XADC can be configured to do averaging of samples.
-It set 64-sample averaging by calling `XSysMon_SetAvg(&XADCInstance, XSM_AVG_64_SAMPLES);` and captured 100 samples shown in the next figure.
+I set 64-sample averaging by calling `XSysMon_SetAvg(&XADCInstance, XSM_AVG_64_SAMPLES);` and captured 100 samples shown in the next figure.

 <img src="pictures\Cora_Z7_2.495V_64avg_reading.png" alt="Zynq-7000 XADC constant signal digitization with averaging">